renegat4/restmine/README.md

         "userid": the users id in redmine,
         "edit_id": the id of 'assigned' status,
-        "category_id": the category id which will be set on take-over, "iss_activityid": the activity id for time logged on issues, "org_activityid": activity id for time logged on 'orga'-issues }
+        "category_id": the category id which will be set on take-over, "activity": {
+          "iss": the activity id for time logged on issues, "org": activity id for time logged on 'orga'-issues }
+    }

-`iss_activityid` is required. `org_activityid` is an example.
+`activity.iss` is required. `activity.org` is an example.

+If `category_id` is undefined restmine will not touch the issue-category.

-(Currently you need to find the `category_id` and `activity_id` by examining the redmine website.
+(Currently you need to find the `category_id` and `activity ids` by examining the redmine website.
 For a list of statuses there is `rr statuses`.)

 ## issue-branches